MSCI Emerging Markets

 Municipal bonds underperformed government and other investment grade bonds, as the Bloomberg Barclays Municipal Bond Index fell 0.51% last month, trimming its third quarter gain to 1.06% and YTD return to 4.66%.
 At the other end of the credit spectrum, the Barclays U.S. Corporate High Yield Index, which measures returns of below-investment grade corporate bonds, outperformed all of its investment grade counterparts in all three time periods.
 High yield corporate bonds gained 0.90% in September and 1.98% and 7.00%, respectively, in the third quarter and YTD.

 This report is created by Cetera Investment Management LLC.

-About Cetera Investment Management®Cetera Investment Management LLC is an SEC registered investment adviser owned by Cetera Financial Group®.
-It provides investment research, portfolio and model management, and investment advice to its affiliated broker-dealers, dually registered broker-dealers and registered investment advisers.
+Cetera Investment Management LLC is an SEC registered investment adviser owned by Cetera Financial Group®.
+Cetera Investment Management provides market perspectives, portfolio guidance, investment research, and other investment advice to its affiliated broker-dealers, dually registered broker-dealers and registered investment advisers.

 About Cetera Financial Group®

 Cetera Financial Group (“Cetera") is a leading network of independent firms empowering the delivery of professional financial advice to individuals, families and company retirement plans across the country through trusted financial advisors and financial institutions.
 Cetera is the second-largest independent financial advisor network in the nation by number of advisors, as well as a leading provider of retail services to the investment programs of banks and credit unions.